Cereal: Trade

-Cereals are the most traded commodities by quantity in 2021, with wheat, maize, and rice the main cereals involved.
+Cereals are the most traded commodities by quantity in 2023, with wheat, maize, and rice the main cereals involved.
 The Americas and Europe are the largest exporters, and Asia is the largest importer.
-The largest exporter of maize is the US, while India is the largest exporter of rice.
-China is the largest importer of maize and of rice.
+In 2023 Brazil was the largest exporter of maize, while India was the largest exporter of rice and China the largest importer of maize and of rice.
 Many other countries trade cereals, both as exporters and as importers.
 Cereals are traded as futures on world commodity markets, helping to mitigate the risks of changes in price for example, if harvests fail.